manucarl/BCTM/README.md

 Used libraries are captured in the renv.lock file (after installing the `renv`package use `renv::init()`).

 ### Usage
 All code in sims/framingham/leukemia/veteran is self-contained and can be used by simply running the scripts.
+Code can be used to reproduce the results in the paper and supplement, but do

 ## Processed Files
-Folder ./processed_data/ contains all results used in the paper except for files that are larger than GitHub's limits.
+Folder ./processed_data/ contains all results used in the paper except for files that are larger than GitHub's size limits.

 **Importantly, the authors should provide an overview of how to carry out the analyses presented in their manuscript in the `README.md` of their